How to Build an Online Store in 2023: 9 Simple Steps

-By 2021, mobile commerce is expected to account for 54% of all ecommerce sales.
+By 2025, US mobile commerce sales are expected to exceed over 710 billion dollars!
 In short, it’s vital that your site works perfectly no matter what device your customer is using.

 This is one of the biggest benefits of using an online store builder.
 They make it easy to check what your store looks like on different devices, as well as how it functions.